Estúdios Globo: Before Projac

 Rede Globo's former studios, which opened in 1965, were too small for the station's productions.
 In 1975, the Teatro Fênix (English: Phoenix Theater) was inaugurated, for the production of auditorium programs.
 Later in 1980, it was discovered that the station's facilities would become improper in a short period of time.
 Rede Globo's productions studios name is Central Globo de Produção (English: Globo Production Center).

-The Jacarepaguá Project
+Projeto Jacarepaguá

 Projac (which was then called the Jacarepaguá Project) was designed to house the studios, administration, production, direction; and leave the Botanical Garden.
 The greatness of Projac, between conception and inauguration, constitutes an undertaking that took almost fifteen years to be completed.
 In the long interval between the departure of Globo from its former studios and the definitive entry into Projac, the broadcaster rented other spaces, such as Atlântida Cinematográfica, Cyll Farney's Tycoon studios, part of Renato Aragão's studios, TV Tupi's studios at the old Cassino da Urca, Pólo Rio de Cinema e Vídeo and the Herbert Richers studios, besides producing some programs at the Teatro Fênix.